CCPA Privacy Policy

 If you are a California resident, you have the following rights with respect to your Personal Information:

-6. The right not to receive discriminatory treatment by us for the exercise of privacy rights the CCPA confers.
+- The right not to be retaliated against for exercising the privacy rights the CCPA confers.

 How to Submit a Request to Know, Delete, and/or Correct